codeceptjs/examples/README.md

 # Installation

-This is a playground for your first steps in testing, so instead of installing it from NPM it is recommended to clone it from repo instead.
+This is a playground for your first steps in testing, so instead of installing it from NPM it is recommended to clone it from repo instead and then install the dependencies:

-1. Clone this repository.
-2. Install dependencies:

 ```
-npm i
+git clone git@github.com:codecept-js/examples.git codeceptjs-examples && cd codeceptjs-examples && npm install
 ```

 This will install codeceptjs with puppeteer, webdriverio & testcafe packages.

 # Running Tests

-Default helper is Playwright.
+The default helper is Playwright.

 ## Playwright